mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-04-Spatial-Data-In-R-sp.md

 [1] "integer"
 ```

-We see a couple interesting things here - `iris`, which we just said is a data frame, is a data type of `list`.  `Sepal.Length` is data type `double`, and in `str(iris)` we saw it was numeric - that makes sense - but we see that `Species` is data typ `integer`, and in `str(iris)` we were told this variable was a factor with three levels.
+We see a couple interesting things here - `iris`, which we just said is a data frame, is a data type of `list`.  `Sepal.Length` is data type `double`, and in `str(iris)` we saw it was numeric - that makes sense - but we see that `Species` is data type `integer`, and in `str(iris)` we were told this variable was a factor with three levels.
 What's going on here?

 First off, `class` refers to the abstract type of an object in R, whereas `typeof` or `mode` refer to how an object is stored in memory.
-So iris is an object of class data.frame, but it is stored in memory as a list (i.e. each column is an item in a list).
+So iris is an object of class `data.frame`, but it is stored in memory as a list (i.e. each column is an item in a list).
 Note that this allows data frames to have columns of different classes, whereas a matrix needs to be all of the same mode.

 For our `Species` column, We see it's `mode` is numeric, it's `typeof` is `integer`, and it's class is `factor`.
-Nominal variables in R are treated as a vector of integers 1:k where k is the number of unique values ofthat nominal variable and a mapping of the character strings to these integer values.
+Nominal variables in R are treated as a vector of integers 1:k,  where k is the number of unique values of that nominal variable and a mapping of the character strings to these integer values.

 This allows us to quickly see see all the unique values of a particular nominal variable or quickly re-asign a level of a nominal variable to a new value - remember, everything in R is in memory, so don't worry about tweaking the data!:
 ```r
 levels(iris$Species)
 levels(iris$Species)[1] <- 'sibirica'